jimhigson/oboe.js-dissertation/markdown/3_Background.md

 representation of objects as generic key-value pairs, when a JSON REST resource is received the output from the parser resembles the normal object types closely enough that it is acceptable to use it directly throughout the program.
-For XML this is not the case for any language and some marshaling is required.
+For XML this is not the case in any language and some marshaling is required.
 In more strongly typed OO languages such as Java or C\#, JSON's classless, relatively freeform objects are less convenient.
 To smoothly integrate the example JSON from the